Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 #### Customers

+> Migration of customers is only available for Kentico Xperience 13.

 Xperience by Kentico does not have multistore support.
-To migrate commerce data, configure the `CommerceConfiguration` section in `appsettings.json` and specify the site name(s) to migrate using the `CommerceSiteNames` option:
+To migrate commerce data, configure the `CommerceConfiguration` section in `appsettings.json` and specify the site name(s) to migrate using the `CommerceSiteNames` option.
+See [configuration](#configuration) for all available options.

   ```json
   "CommerceConfiguration": {